StefanHaslhofer/AudioFeatureExtractor/protocol.md

 **Summary**

 Measured on accuracy the multilayer perceptron performed best.
-However, the naïve Bayes hat the lowest false positive rate.
+However, the naïve Bayes achieved the lowest false positive rate.
+As mentioned before, the dataset used for the vehicle type classification is highly imbalanced which makes the PRC area a suitable metric.
+The highest score is achieved by the multilayer perceptron (87%), closely followed by the naïve Bayes (84.1%).

  ##### 5. Classification of driving direction